 The Marufuji Micro Fishing Kit provides hook, line and sinker to get you started.
 The line has markers attached, which allow you to see if a fish has taken your hook and is swimming to the side rather than down.
 The float included in the kit is quite sensitive, but the markers will show movement before the float does.
 A micro split shot is included and the whole thing comes on a line holder to hold it and keep it from tangling between fishing trips.

 By all means, start with the hooks.
 If you want to catch a small fish, you need to use a hook that will fit in its mouth.
 For small sunnies in the neighborhood stream or the pond at the edge of town, there is no need to go really small, but for some of the micros, you really will do better with the tanago hooks from Japan.
-The shape of the hook is quite a bit different from even the smallest fly hooks, and considerably smaller fish can take them.

 For some micros, though, not only can you use small fly hooks, you can use small flies!